-Since the beginning of athletic competition, we’ve tried to use superior equipment to gain the advantage.
+Since the beginning of the athletic competition, we’ve tried to use superior equipment to gain an advantage.
 For any sport played on your feet outdoors, a huge advantage belongs to the player who can accelerate without slipping.
 Cleats provide this advantage by creating extra friction between the player who is accelerating and the ground which is not.

 So why do cleats come in such a variety?
 Mainly because different surfaces require different types and directions of movement.

-We want to clear the air for you, to explain what you need to know about the difference between cleats, and which kids cleats are best for every sport and every playing surface.
+We want to clear the air for you, to explain what you need to know about the difference between cleats, and which kids’ cleats are best for every sport and every playing surface.